Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsection{Environment}

-The model has a unit measure of workers, who are either black or white, $R \in \{bl,wh\}$.
-Two types of firms post vacancies to hire unemployed workers, subject to search and matching frictions.
-Prejudiced firms ($p$) actively discriminate against black workers and hire only white workers.
-Non-prejudiced firms ($np$) hire both black and white workers without discrimination.
-Prejudiced and non-prejudiced firms also experience type-specific job destruction shocks.
-Each firm posts one vacancy or hires one worker.
-Thus, firms and jobs are synonymous in our model.
-To ease exposition, we drop the time subscripts and use a prime symbol (') to denote the variables in the next period.
+The economy consists of a unit measure of workers, who are either black or white, \( R \in \{bl, wh\} \), and firms that post vacancies subject to search and matching frictions.
+Firms differ in their hiring behavior.
+Prejudiced firms (\( p \)) exclude black applicants, while non-prejudiced firms (\( np \)) hire workers without regard to race.
+A match between a worker and a firm corresponds to a filled job, so firms and jobs are treated as equivalent objects in the model.
+As a result, black workers can receive job offers only from non-prejudiced firms, whereas white workers may receive offers from both types.
+To simplify notation, we suppress time subscripts and use a prime (\('\)) to denote next-period values.

+Firms are modeled as vacancies that differ only in their hiring rules, rather than in their production technologies.
+Prejudiced firms are thus represented as vacancies that are inaccessible to black workers by assumption.
+This reduced-form approach isolates differences in access to job opportunities while remaining agnostic about the underlying source of discrimination.
+The modeling choice is motivated by extensive evidence of racial disparities in hiring.
+Audit studies show that otherwise identical resumes receive fewer callbacks when associated with black-sounding names \citep{bertrand2004emily}, a pattern that has been documented across contexts in a comprehensive meta-analysis \citep{quillian2017meta}.